 As a nonprofit professional, you’re likely aware of these changes and are looking for ways to minimize negative consequences as much as possible.
 With the move to a remote workforce, efficient communication practices are more important than ever—both internally with your team and externally with constituents.

-However, many nonprofits lack the innovative technology required to operate effectively, especially when in a newly remote situation.
+However, many nonprofits lack the innovative software required to operate effectively, especially when in a newly remote situation.
 That’s why now is the perfect time to invest in new tools that can bring your nonprofit to the next level.
-Let’s take a look at four categories of nonprofit technology that can set any organization up for success:
+Let’s take a look at four categories of nonprofit software that can set any organization up for success: